josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 * Diebold Express Poll 5000 electronic pollbook -- version 2.1.1
 * A Simulation of a "Back-Office" Election Environment

-Note: A "[DRE voting machine][12]" is an abbreviation for "direct-recording electronic" which designates a voting system that records votes directly to some sort of digital storage or memory, in constrast to optical scan systems that read the voter's marks directly off of ballot paper.
+Note: A "[DRE voting machine][12]" is an abbreviation for "direct-recording electronic" voting machine which designates a voting system that records votes directly to some sort of digital storage or memory, in constrast to optical scan systems that read the voter's marks directly off of ballot paper.
 Also, an